 Scalability

 Cloud environments are dynamic and ever-evolving.
 This means you’ll want cloud management software that is flexible enough to scale with your organization’s growth and changing needs.
-This includes the ability to automatically or manually scale resources up or down, support multiple cloud platforms, and integrate with your existing systems seamlessly.
+This includes automatically or manually scaling resources up or down, supporting multiple cloud platforms, and seamlessly integrating with your existing systems.

 Picture this.
 An average data breach costs just under $5 million to resolve, according to IBM’s 2023 Cost of a Data Breach report.
 Given the sensitive nature of cloud data, you’ll want cloud management software that includes features like data encryption, access controls, and compliance certifications.
 This can help protect your data and ensure regulatory compliance.